openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Introduction

-This guide describes the concepts and some low level specifics of the EQUELLA REST API.
-For a detailed EQUELLA REST API reference you should refer to the inbuilt API documentation at .../apidocs.do
+This guide describes the concepts and some low level specifics of the openEQUELLA REST API.
+For a detailed openEQUELLA REST API reference you should refer to the inbuilt API documentation at .../apidocs.do
 In this guide your institution URL will be referred to as the text ... , so if your institution base URL is http://my.inst.edu/ then you will find the inbuilt documentation at http://my.inst.edu/apidocs.do
 In this document all placeholder variables are shown in square brackets and should not be treated literally.
 For example,
 ```